Jcatonnet/logs-viewer-madkudu/README.md

-### Log Viewer Application
+### Logs Viewer Application
 A full-stack application for visualizing and analyzing log data with filtering, sorting, and graphical representations.

 #### Deployment
-The application is configured for deployment on Vercel with separate frontend and backend services. the production app can be accessed here: [https://logs-viewer-madkudu-fe.vercel.app/dashboard](https://logs-viewer-madkudu-fe.vercel.app/dashboard)
+The application is configured for deployment on Vercel with separate frontend and backend services. the production app can be accessed here: [https://logs-viewer-madkudu-fe.vercel.app/](https://logs-viewer-madkudu-fe.vercel.app/)

 ### Architecture
 #### Frontend (React + TypeScript)